• Skip to primary navigation

 Apart from the regular brewing method, you can also add milk and sugar as per your preference and taste.

-It is crucial to remember that each variety of tea has its unique qualities, including flavor, aroma, caffeine content, antioxidants levels and health benefits.
+It is important to remember that each variety of tea has its unique qualities, including flavor, aroma, caffeine content, antioxidants levels and health benefits.

 Black Tea is bolder and richer in taste while Earl Grey has added bergamot oil which provides citrusy flavour notes.